stackdown/simdown/README.md

 # SimDown

-Faithful simulation of AWS Cloud Services using node.js and leveldb
+Faithful simulation of AWS Cloud Services using node.js and leveldb, useful for testing interactions with AWS

 [![Build Status](https://travis-ci.org/stackdown/simdown.svg?branch=master)](https://travis-ci.org/stackdown/simdown)

+## Why SimDown?

+Testing applciations that work with AWS API's is difficult.
+Fortunately all AWS SDK's are built with an option to send requests to a custom endpoint.
+SimDown launches a series of http servers that simulate AWS services, and can interact with eachother to properly simulate a real production system.
+In the background, we keep track of AWS state using leveldb, which allows us a lot of flexible storage options.

-## Highlights
+#### Highlights

-- 100% node.js
+- 100% node.js - no need for external dependencies
-- All services running in process (or optionally in their own processes) for debugging and flexibility
+- All services can be run in-process (but don't have to be), meaning better debugging and flexibility
+- Custom storage - provide your own leveldb storage, or any other *-down store
+- Saved states - capture, save, and restore state for all APIs
+- Hooks - callbacks before and after any API call
+- Multi-API flows - test interaction across multiple APIs, eg. hook up an API gateway to a lambda, and trigger the lambda via http

-- Services list:
+#### Services

 - IAM
+- DynamoDB
 - CognitoIdentity
 - CognitoIdentityServiceProvider

-## Status

-Under active development.
-See Progress section.

 ## Usage